 I really like to use Ghirardelli melting wafers best.
 You can get them in milk, dark, and white chocolate flavors.
 Other chocolate chips will also work well.

-More Gluten-Free Holiday Cookies:
+More Gluten-Free Christmas Cookies:

 - Chestnuts roasting over an open fire are the inspiration for these Gluten-Free Roasted Chestnut Cookies.